Bairnsdale

 Educational outcomes in Bairnsdale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.6%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 11.2%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 39.6% of residents aged 15+ holding them, including advanced diplomas (10.9%) and certificates (28.7%).
-Educational participation is high, with 27.6% currently enrolled in formal education.
+Vocational credentials are held by 39.6% of residents aged 15 and above, with advanced diplomas at 10.9% and certificates at 28.7%.
+Educational participation is high, with 27.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education